GuillainM/Prometheus-Station/docs/04-wifi-access-point.md

-# Step 4: WiFi Access Point Configuration
+# Step 4: Wifi access point configuration

-**Goal:** Transform your Raspberry Pi into a wireless access point that broadcasts knowledge to any device with WiFi.
+**Goal:** Configure intelligent WiFi that connects to known networks OR creates a hotspot automatically.

 **Time Required:** 1-2 hours
-**Difficulty:** ⭐⭐⭐ Medium (network configuration can be tricky)
+**Difficulty:** ⭐⭐⭐ Medium

-**💡 Real experience:** This is where Prometheus Station becomes truly accessible.
-No cables, no configuration needed from users - just connect and access knowledge.
+**💡 Real experience:** This configuration was tested and debugged in real-world conditions.
+Every error you might encounter is documented here with solutions.

 ---